ConductionNL/skeleton-app/docs/index.md

 ## Introduction

 The skeleton application is designed for rapid application testing and prototype development on the [NL Design System](http://storybook.nldesignsystem.nl/?path=/story/nl-design-system-introductie--page).
+There are several templates you can use as a running start - - each with their own functionality and purpose.

+_PIP_:

-It provides a basic skeleton application with full NL Design system functionality that any developer can easily extend, view locally, and deploy to an online environment for demonstration purposes.
-The main benefits are:
+It provides a basic skeleton application with full [NL Design System](http://storybook.nldesignsystem.nl/?path=/story/nl-design-system-introductie--page) functionality that any developer can easily extend, view locally, and deploy to an online environment for demonstration purposes.
+It has [Common Gateway](https://github.com/CommonGateway) support, multiple navigations and much more.

-Development and (online) demonstration of prototypes without needing a server.
-An out-of-the-box basic application that doesn't require configuration or setup and can be extended immediately.
+_Website_:

+A simple website skeleton, including header, footers, routing and more.
+Does not initiate authentication

+_Dashboard:

+Coming Soon_

 ## Getting started